Cotton Fabric Types You Can Use To Sew Clothes With!

-Most of us will be very familiar with cotton as a dressmaking fabric, but are you aware of the wide range of different types of cotton fabric that are at your disposal?
+Most of us will be very familiar with cotton as a dressmaking fabric, but are you aware of the wide range of different types of cotton fabric that are at your disposal to sew clothes with?

 Cotton has been grown and used as a fabric for thousands of years.
-So it’s no surprise that cotton can be found in a whole host of products that we use every day including clothing, bedding, paper and packaging.
-The process of cotton production even creates a bi-product that is used as biofuel!
+So, it’s no surprise that it can be found in a whole host of products that we use every day including clothing, bedding, paper and packaging – one of my favorite sketchbooks is made from cotton!
+The process of cotton production even creates a biproduct that is used as biofuel.

-But how many people know and understand the details of the different weights and types of cotton that we can use when we sew our own clothes?
+But not many people know and understand the details of the different weights and types of cotton that we can use when we sew our own clothes so today, I’m sharing this information with you!

-If you’re interested in learning more about fabric, do check out my detailed guide to 40+ different fabric types!
+If you’re interested in learning more about all fabric types, do check out my detailed guide to 40+ different fabric types for those who sew!

-Cotton is natural and recyclabe, and the industry is – albeit slowly – moving towards increased sustainability and ethical labor in the majority of the world.
-The cotton-growing industry is generally a low-pesticide user and cotton fibre a low-energy crop, making it popular with the ever-growing number of ethical consumers.
+Cotton is natural and recyclable, and the industry is – albeit slowly – moving towards increased sustainability and ethical labor in the majority of the world.
+The cotton-growing industry is generally a low-pesticide user and cotton fiber a low-energy crop, making it popular with the ever-growing number of ethical consumers.

 It’s a naturally created and versatile fabric that is found in numerous types of clothing and 100% cotton fabric is also a popular hypoallergenic option for many.